 As a large majority of local searches are conducted on mobile devices while people are on the go, it is key that your website design is responsive for these users.

 This is most definitely not the complete list of things you can do to improve your local SEO.
-If you are interested in moving with the change, take the first step and get in contact today!
+If you are interested in moving with the change, take the first step and get in touch with DAC today!